VideoOverIP: Modes of Operation

-Using this methodology, VideoOverIP uses GDI methods to capture the frame buffer and does not rely on an event-based approach to be notified of on-screen changes.
-This technique has the advantage of capturing the final, processed image from the frame buffer which allows the protocol to support Microsoft Aero or other sophisticated display technologies which require a host-side GPU.
-The slight drawback with this approach is the increase in host-side CPU utilization due to the extra polling employed for source-side video capture.
+Using this methodology, VideoOverIP uses Graphics Device Interface (GDI) methods to capture the frame buffer and does not rely on an event-based approach to be notified of on-screen changes.
+This technique has the advantage of capturing the final, processed image from the frame buffer which allows the protocol to support Windows Aero or other sophisticated display technologies which require a host-side GPU.
+The downside with this approach is the increase in host-side CPU utilization due to the extra polling employed for source-side video capture.

 Connection Broker Support

 VideoOverIP does not require a connection broker to operate, but it is fully supported by VDIworks' VDP connection broker and virtual desktop management software.

 Major Features

 VideoOverIP provides the following major features: